Worktrees enable having multiple branches checked out at the same time.

 └── ...

 It is more beneficial to have persistent worktrees named by the kind of work you are doing.
 Such as: work, review, side-work.
-This means that you are just switching branches inside the worktree, as opposed to creating new worktree/folder for each branch.
+This means that you are just switching branches inside an existing worktree, as opposed to creating new worktree/folder for each branch.

-With this you can just use your IDE to switch branches.
-And since you are not opening new folders, you don’t have to do the full new project setup every time.
+With this you can use your IDE to switch branches.
+And since you are not opening new folders, you don’t have to do the full new project setup again.